GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Proposed Deepfake Detection Method

 After extracting learnable features by the ConvNeXt backbone, we pass the feature maps through a HybridEmbed module.
 The HybridEmbed module is designed to extract feature maps from the ConvNeXt, flatten them, and project them to an embedding dimension of $768$.
 It consists of a $1 \times 1$ convolutional layer, which takes the feature maps from the backbone and reduces their channel dimension to the desired embedding dimension.
 The resulting feature maps are flattened and transposed to obtain a sequence of feature vectors, which are then further processed by the Swin Transformer.

-The GenConViT’s network $A$ consists of two Hybrid ConvNeXt-Swin models that take in a LF of size $224 \times 224 \times 3$ generated by the AE ($I_A$) and an input image of the same size.
+The GenConViT’s network $A$ consists of two Hybrid ConvNeXt-Swin models that take in an LF of size $224 \times 224 \times 3$ generated by the AE ($I_A$) and an input image of the same size.
 The models output a feature space of size $1,000$, which is then concatenated.
-Since the model has only two classes (real or fake), a linear mapping layer of size $2$ is used.
-Network $B$ has the same configuration as $A$, but it uses VAE and outputs both class prediction probability and the reconstructed image of size $112 \times 112 \times 3$.
+A linear mapping layer of $2$ then transforms this combined feature vector into a class prediction, corresponding to the probabilities for the real and fake classes.
+Network $B$ has the same configuration as $A$, but it uses VAE and outputs both class prediction probability and the reconstructed image of size $224 \times 224 \times 3$.
+Finally, the prediction of network A and network B are averaged to obtain the final real/fake prediction.